-The Society for Science seeks an experienced full-time Human Resources professional to serve in a newly created position as Director of Human Resources for the Society.
+The Society for Science seeks an experienced full-time Human Resources professional to serve as Director of Human Resources for the Society.
 They will support the Society’s mission and operations by planning, implementing, and evaluating employee relations and human resources policies, programs, and practices to include benefit administration as well as regulatory compliance.
 This position will work closely with the Society’s executive office and senior management to promote and enhance a culture of Diversity, Equity and Inclusion (DEI) throughout all facets of the organization as it relates to personnel.

 The ideal candidate will be a seasoned and mature manager with at least ten years of human relations experience, and will be well-versed in each of the human resources disciplines such as compensation, payroll and benefits, employee leave programs, whistle blower and conflict of interest policies, organizational policy compliance, training and development, employee relations, and recruitment and selection.
 Core competencies include solid communication skills and decision-making capabilities based on analytical tools and critical thought processes